broughtj/words-written-down/words.md

 # Ronald Coase

 > _"In my youth it was said that what was too silly to be said may be sung.
 In modern economics it may be put into mathematics."_

+# Jack High

+> _"Equilibrium is looked upon as a purely imaginary construction, i.e., as a mental construction that has no counterpart in reality.
+The sole purpose of this imaginary state is to aid in the understanding of the market process."_ -- High pp. 37